How to assure document integrity with the Compare Documents module?

 The new Compare Documents module in ABBYY FineReader Engine 12 alllows to

-- Compare two version of the same document, regardless of their format
+- Compare two versions of the same document, regardless of their format

 What document formats can be compared